Bones of the foot

 Watch videos

 The human foot contains 26 bones that are divided into 3 groups.
-The tarsal bones are the most proximal ones, consisting of 7 irregularly shaped bones homologous to the carpal bones of the hand.
-Next are the metatarsal bones which are 5 long bones that are equivalent to the metacarpals of the hand.
-Lastly, we have the phalanges of the foot that form the toes in an identical manner that the phalanges of the hand form the fingers.
+The most proximal are the tarsal bones, which consist of seven irregularly shaped bones, homologous to the carpal bones of the hand.
+Next are the five long metatarsal bones which are equivalent to the metacarpals of the hand.
+Finally, the phalanges of the foot form the toes in an identical manner to which the phalanges of the hand form the fingers.
 The lateral four toes are made up of three phalanges (proximal, middle, and distal), while the great toe consists of only two phalanges (proximal and distal).

 The foot is also traditionally divided into 3 regions; the hindfoot, midfoot and forefoot.
 The tarsal bones are contained in the hindfoot and midfoot, while the metatarsals and phalanges lie in the forefoot.